ARC-OPT/Documentation/installation/installation_rock.md

     sudo apt-get install ruby-dev git build-essential cmake
     ```

-2. If not done yet, setup a ssh key pair using the command `ssh-keygen` and add the key from `~/.ssh/id_rsa.pub ` to the keys in your Gitlab account.
+2. If not done yet, setup a ssh key pair using the command `ssh-keygen` and add the key from `~/.ssh/id_rsa.pub ` to the keys in your Github account.

 3. If not done yet, setup your gitconfig